osmart-community/osmart-community.github.io/pages/osmart-workshop-3.md

 * exchange information about challenges, opportunitities, methodology of work, etc.

 ### WHEN ARE WE MEETING?
-We are planning to meet on the 5th December for two and a half hours, from 16:00 to 18:30 CET (14:00 to 16:30 UTC)
+We are planning to meet on the 5th December for two and a half hours, from 16:00 to 18:30 CET (14:00 to 16:30 UTC).

-## WHERE ARE WE MEETING?
+### WHERE ARE WE MEETING?
-On-line via Zoom
+On-line via Zoom.

-## WHO CAN ATTEND?
+### WHO CAN ATTEND?
-Everybody is welcome
+The workshop is public and free to attend.
+Everybody is welcome.